dorahacksglobal/Hackathon-Playbook/usjoin.md

     - Event manager (50 USD per event)
 		- Organize events like tech talk, workshop, sharing session and have more than 5 thumb up from community.
 		- Generate proper follow up content like video or tech blog and publish on [Playbook][Playbook].
-	- Content publisher (50 USD per post)
+	- Content steward (50 USD per post)
 		- Assist our partners to create high-quality educational content and successfully publish it in a proper format.
 		- The final published content or content link should be archived in [Playbook][Playbook].